rianvdm/my-music-next/public/content/new-albums.md

-Happy Friday!
-Here's what I'm checking out the week of September 27, 2024:
+It's a good week for new releases!
+Here's what I'm checking out the week of October 4, 2024:

-* **[Letters by Tiphanie Doucet](https://listentomore.com/album/tiphanie-doucet_letters)**.
-Lovely blend of folk and indie pop from this French-American singer-songwriter.
-Try it if you like Feist and Norah Jones.
-* **[Revelation by Leif Vollebekk](https://listentomore.com/album/leif-vollebekk_revelation)**.
-More chill indie folk vibes.
-I got to know him through [Twin Solitude](https://listentomore.com/album/leif-vollebekk_twin-solitude), definitely check that one out too.
-* **[Live From Wrigley Field by The Lumineers](https://listentomore.com/album/the-lumineers_live-from-wrigley-field)**.
-I'm a sucker for live albums 🤷.
-* **[FOREVER!
-Best Of 40 Years by Alphaville](https://listentomore.com/album/alphaville_forever!-best-of-40-years)**.
-Sorrynotsorry?
-Always fun dipping back into these songs.
-I'm not sure they have 40 songs worth listening to, but I am determined to find out...
+* **[Leon by Leon Bridges](https://listentomore.com/album/leon-bridges_leon)**.
+I've been really looking forward to the new one from the neo-soul master.
+* **[The Last Flight by Public Service Broadcasting](https://listentomore.com/album/public-service-broadcasting_the-last-flight)**.
+I absolutely adore [The Race for Space](https://listentomore.com/album/public-service-broadcasting_the-race-for-space), an album that uses old public radio broadcast recordings to recreate the space race of the 60s.
+This latest one is "a concept album dedicated to the mysterious disappearance of Amelia Earhart during her attempted circumnavigation of the globe in 1937."
+Love it.
+* **[Cutouts by The Smile](https://listentomore.com/album/the-smile_cutouts)**.
+Thom Yorke and Jonny Greenwood's second album of 2024?
+Yes please.
+* **[Honey by Caribou](https://listentomore.com/album/caribou_honey)**.
+Always up for checking out some weird indie dance.
+* **[Moon Music by Coldplay](https://listentomore.com/album/coldplay_moon-music)**.
+I mean, ok.
+But listen, I am contractually obligated to listen to each new Coldplay album at least once.
+Don't @ me.